What do we teach at Mooseburger Clown Arts Camp?

 You will love this class if you want to laugh, make your own stuff, and stay on a budget!
 Learn how get the most use out of the clown props made from basic items everyone has around the house.

-Physical Comedy for Every Body Ability!
+Physical Movement for ANY Body

 The name of this workshop says it all!
 No matter what your body type or athletic ability (or lack thereof), you can incorporate these bits of comic movement into your clowning.